HumanSignal/label-studio/docs/source/templates/generative-llm-ranker.md

         }]
 }])
 ```

-Note that `"_"` is a special key that represents the original, non-categorized list.
+Under `"value"` group, you can specify different bucket names.
+Note `"_"` used as a special key that represents the original, non-categorized list.

 ## Export the dataset